lucky123485/postgreSQL/README.md

  1 | Rahul | Sharma |  28
 (1 row)
 ```
-**SELECT ***: This part instructs the database to retrieve all columns from the specified table.
+**SELECT**: This part instructs the database to retrieve all columns from the specified table.

 **FROM employee:** This part tells the database from which table it should retrieve the data.
 In this case, it's the "employee" table.

-**Select Keyword-**This is the SQL keyword that signals the start of a query to retrieve or fetch data use.
+**Select Keyword**-This is the SQL keyword that signals the start of a query to retrieve or fetch data use.

 **Fetch data from the table**-
 ```